sshiyy/MAD24_P01_Team4/README.md

 But that's not all, our loyalty program earns you points for every purchase and provides thrilling bonuses and unique offers with each visit.
 Furthermore, our advanced filtering page allows you to adapt your dining experience to your own preferences, ensuring that each item is precisely tailored to your taste.

-Join us on a culinary journey unlike any other with Enchante Pasta and Pour.
+Join us on a culinary journey unlike any other with Enchante.
 Download our app now and experience a world of flavor at your fingertips.
 Bon appétit!
 ```